Understanding the Complex Digestive Process

 Acid is especially important for breaking down proteins into amino acids and is required for the optimal release, preparation, and absorption of minerals, such as calcium, magnesium, and iron.

-Decreased acid levels can also cause digestive problems further on down the line.
+Decreased acid levels can also cause digestive problems further down the line.
 Pancreatic enzymes, bicarbonate, and bile are all released in the small intestine in response to the acidity (pH) of the food that normally leaves the stomach.

 Without these, digestion continues to degenerate, resulting in a far less than optimal nutritional gain from your food and potentially damaging byproducts.
 The pH, now improperly balanced further down the digestive tract, damages the environment for billions of normal/good bacteria, which are critical to proper digestion and good health.

-Vitamin B12 also isn’t adsorbed without stomach acid.
+Vitamin B12 also isn’t absorbed without stomach acid.
 The same cells that produce acid produce intrinsic factor, which is required for vitamin B12 absorption.
 Without B12, you become B12 deficient, which can lead to fatigue and neurological problems.

 Stomach acid is also your primary defense against food-borne infections.
 Bacteria don’t usually survive the stomach, so decreased acid increases your risk of food poisoning.
 Another risk of low stomach acid is poor calcium absorption and therefore low bone density.